jstremme/GettingandCleaningData/CodeBook.md

    The data.table and dplyr libraries are dependencies for the script.
 The script also requires that the users working directory be set to the directory containing the Samsung data found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 ## Variables
   The variables in the output tables include all mean and standard deviation measurements included in the x_test and x_train files from experimentation in addition to the corresponding subject IDs as well as the activity performed by each subject.
 These include the following activities with the smartphone:

+## Repository Contents

 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS
 4. SITTING
 5. STANDING
 6. LAYING